uwescience/DSSG2020-Disinformation/motivation.md

 1. What distinguishes disinformation and legitimate news online?

-2. How do you automate classification of online news content as legitimate or disinformation?
+2. What methods can be used to automate classification of online news content as legitimate or disinformation?

-3. What are the preprocessing steps needed to have a successful NLP machine learning model that will accurately predict disinformation classification of online news articles?
+3. What preprocessing steps are necessary to enable the success of a classification model which depends on natural language processing methods?

-4. How can such a model be built to detect disinformation in a perpetually evolving landscape of disinformation narratives?
+4. How can a machine learning model be built to detect disinformation in a perpetually evolving landscape of disinformation narratives?

 **Stakeholders**